• Approach to Water

 1 1

-Selected as an A List Company in CDP Water Security 2022
+Selected as an A List Company for the Second Consecutive Year in CDP Water Security 2023

-In the speech, he expressed the SHIONOGI Group’s intention to promote business transformation to create new healthcare solutions and deliver them globally, and at the same time to grow as a company needed by society while realizing a sustainable society through efforts to preserve the global environment.
+In the speech, he expressed SHIONOGI’s intention to promote business transformation to create new healthcare solutions and deliver them globally, and at the same time to grow as a company needed by society while realizing a sustainable society through efforts to preserve the global environment.